 6 tips to make gardening with children with autism easy & fun :

 1. Use a visual schedule gardening with children with autism to set your child up for success in the activity and to help your child follow through will all of the steps to completion of the activity.

 Gardening steps : Select plant → make a hole in the dirt with the shovel → plant the plant in the hole → water!

 I made a free printable visual schedule that you can use to make gardening with your child with autism, or the children in your autism class, easier and more fun.

 Download your free printable gardening visual schedule below.

 2. Plant small plants (rather than seeds).

 When a child plants a small plant, he or she sees the result right away.
 Tada – a garden!
 When a child plants seeds, he or she must wait and wait and wait… for a result that will come in several weeks.
-This concept is abstract and hard to explain, even with a beautifully designed visual Schedule or other visual support.
+This concept is abstract and hard for children with autism to understand.

 Some children won’t be bothered by waiting, but particularly with younger kids, I recommend planting small plants so that your child will see a beautiful and reinforcing result immediately after participating in the gardening activity!